techstep/dotvim/README.md

 half-dozen or so Clojure packages).)

-Needless to say, this is not really suited for general use, but maybe it will serve as a launchpad for your own configurations..
+Needless to say, this is not really suited for general use, but maybe it will serve as a launchpad for your own configurations.

 Installation
 ------------